mle86/csv-parser/README.md

 is a simple, tabular, widely-used data exchange format mostly used for textual and numeric data.
 Unfortunately, there are many different implementations.
-This program aims to be fully RFC 4180-compliant while supporting many common standard violations as well.
+This program aims to be fully RFC&nbsp;4180-compliant while supporting many common standard&nbsp;violations as well.

 # Installation